chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 ## Overview of The Main Window

 * Concert Keyboardist is like a player piano.  **Notes** are horizontal bars that scroll right to left horizontally based on the current **tempo**.
 A note's vertical position shows pitch and its left end shows start time.
 Its length shows duration.
 This information is read from the midi file and guides you when to play notes and how long to hold them.
-* **As you play press and release keys to begin and end notes**, much like playing sheet music except that note pitches are supplied by the score.
+* **As you play, press and release keys to begin and end notes**, much like playing sheet music except that note pitches are supplied by the score.
 So it doesn't matter which keys you press - just when and how long you press them.
 If you have a velocity sensitive midi keyboard you can also control note velocities.
 * The score can be manually **scrolled** left or right with the mouse wheel or two finger drag on a touch pad.
 The end of the score is at the far right.
 * The blue vertical line is the **"Base Line"** which indicates the nominal playing time in the score.
 It turns amber when ready to play and green while you are playing.
 * While you are playing, pressing any key instantly triggers the next unplayed **Target Note**, the magenta-headed-notes.
 The these are the notes you directly play.
 * When a Target Note is played it also schedules for playing all notes **chained** from it up to just before the next target note.
 Chained notes are those without magenta heads.
 * Chained notes are triggered at appropriate times in the future based on the current tempo.
 * After all scheduled chained notes have been played no further notes will sound until you trigger the next target note.
 * Although a target note's position suggests its start time, you can play it before or after that time, giving you control over the **flow and rhythm** of the music.
-The **tempo** gradually adjusts itself to your playing speed.
-If you continually play notes before their scheduled time the tempo speeds up and if you play notes behind the tempo slows.
 * If you try to play the next target note while previously chained notes are still playing, that target note and its chained notes are added to the previous chain.
+This play-ahead capability helps with smooth playing, but is limited to a maximum of two target notes during a given chaining interval to avoid getting too far out of sync with the apparent playing position.
 * Each time you trigger a target note a vertical yellow **"Relative Time Line"** is drawn at that exact position as a guide to when to play the next target note.
 To play the upcoming target note at the current tempo, play it when it reaches the Relative Time Line.
 You are free to play it earlier or later which alters the timing of that note and its chained notes.  i.e. The feel or rhythm of the music.
-If you continue playing early or late the tempo gradually slows or speeds up.

 ## Navigating the Score and Adjusting the View

 * **Scroll** left or right with the touchpad or mouse wheel.
-* Press the **Return Key** once to return where you last started playing.
+* Click the "Rewind" toolbar button, or preferably press the **Return Key** once to return where you last started playing.
-* Press the **Return Key** twice to return to the start of the score.
+* Click the "Rewind" toolbar button twice, or preferably press the **Return Key** twice to return to the start of the score.
-* **The Right and Left arrow keys** step one target note at a time forward or backward in the score.
+* The Right and Left arrow keys step one target note at a time forward or backward in the score.
-* **The Shift+Right Arrow and Shift+Left Arrow keys** step one measure at a time forward or backward in the score.
+* The Shift+Right Arrow and Shift+Left arrow keys step one measure at a time forward or backward in the score.
-* **Bookmarks:** Cmd+Right Arrow and Cmd+Left Arrow (Ctrl on Windows) step one bookmark at a time forward or backward in the score.
+* Cmd+Right Arrow and Cmd+Left Arrow (Ctrl on Windows) step one bookmark at a time forward or backward in the score.
-*  Click the bookmark tool or press Cmd+b (Ctrl+b on Windows) to create a bookmark at the Base Line.
+* To create a bookmark at the position of the base line, click the bookmark tool or press Cmd+b (Ctrl+b on Windows).
 To delete a bookmark move it to the Base Line to cause the Add Bookmark Tool to become a Remove Bookmark Tool.
 * Concert Keyboardist compresses the score vertically to always show the full range of note pitches in the midi file.
-This is because, for playability, all notes need to be visible as they scroll through the display.
-The size of every "note track" is adjusted so they all fit in the vertical size of the window.
+This is because, for playability, all notes must be guaranteed be visible as they scroll through the display.
+The size of all "note tracks" are adjusted so all that will be needed will fit in the vertical space in the window.
 This means that a score with a wide range of pitches will have narrower tracks than a score with fewer pitches.
 * Because all note pitches are always visible, it's never necessary to scroll vertically.
 * Changing the height of the entire window is the way to change the height of the note tracks.
-* Making the window wider opens more space on the right to see approaching notes.
+* Making the window wider opens more space on the right to see the notes.
+Usually wider is better.
+The base line is always centred in the available width.
-* You can expand or contract the view horizontally by pressing the left mouse button over the Navigation Bar and dragging up or down.
-You can find Navigation Bar labeled near the top in the [Overview of The Main Window].
+* You can zoom the display horizontally to see more or fewer notes by pressing the left mouse button over the Navigation Bar and dragging up or down.
+The Navigation Bar is labeled in the [Overview of The Main Window].
 You can also simultaneously drag horizontally on the navigation bar to move left or right while you zoom.
+Experiment with different amount of zoom for  a given piece of music.
+Zooming out causes the display to scroll slower at a given tempo, which can be easier to play, while zooming in causes it to scroll faster, but improves visibility of note timing and duration.
 * Tip: You may actually find it easier to play music with a window that's not too tall.
-This ensures that all notes scroll by in the vertical range of your eyes sharp field of view.
+This ensures that all notes will appear in the vertical range of your eyes' sharp field of view.
 However editing can be easier on a taller window with wider note bars.
 Try resizing the window to make it window taller when you are doing a lot of editing.

 ## The Selection